kubewarden/docs/src/writing-policies/swift.md

 The Swiftwasm team is also working to upstream all these changes into the Swift project.
-In the meantime the toolchain provided by the Swiftwasm project can be used to build Chimera policies.
+In the meantime the toolchain provided by the Swiftwasm project can be used to build Kubewarden policies.

 **Note well:** you don't need an Apple system to write or run Swift code.
 Everything can be done also on a Linux machine or on Windows (by using Docker for Windows).